szgula/UofG_Robotics_TDP/docs/Ros_Methodology/Visualisation.md

 Visualizer is responsible for almost 9 components' displaying:

 1. **id indicator**: show the number of every player
-2. **direction indicator**: show the direction every player points to and will change in real time.
+2. **direction indicator**: show the direction every player points to and will change in real-time.
 3. **offside warning line**: just display the possible offside line for warning purpose

 ![Main Components](../Figures/Visualization_main_components_of_field.png)